jbobron/org/crowdfunding/readme.md

 We think it makes the most sense to set our initial goal at the city level.
 We see San Francisco as an attractive choice, since the 3 of us live here, it's a city that welcomes novel experimentation, and it birthed other major tech innovations like Twitter, Airbnb, Instagram, Uber, and Lyft.

-But our true goal, what really motivates us, is to make inroads at the federal level.
+But our true goal, what really motivates us, is to make inroads at the national level.

 ## When?